dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 digital audio volumes.
 Starting from the Sound Blaster Pro 1, programs can alter the volume levels of the Sound Blaster card's internal mixer, but we can disallow that by turning off the `sbmixer` setting.
-Comment out the `sbtype` setting because we want to experiment with our default Sound Blaster 16 model, and leave the `mixer` command in the `[autoexec]` section commented out too, of course.
+Comment out the `sbtype` setting because we want to experiment with our default Sound Blaster 16 model and leave the `mixer` command in the `[autoexec]` section commented out, too, of course.

 ```ini